 Proposed text:

-(e) The worker must call the numbers of the winning combination to the caller or, in the case of a coverall or blackout bingo, the caller may announce the numbers that have not been called, unless an electronic bingo number verification device is used to verify the bingo.
+(e) The worker must call the numbers of the winning combination to the caller or, in the case of a coverall or blackout bingo, the caller may announce the numbers that have not been called, unless an electronic bingo number verification device as defined in Rule 1.[ ] is used to verify the bingo.
+An electronic bingo number verification device may be used to verify a winning bingo on a card, sheet, or strip bingo card.

 Rule 3.1.7(f)